Hortensjaa/dungeon-codingame/README-INIT.md

-# PCG of dungeons in games
+# PCG of dungeons in roguelike games
-Comprehension of different techniques by quality, diversity and solvability by different agents
+Presentation and evaluation of hybrid procedural generation algorithm for dungeons in roguelike games.

 ## Overview and goal
+Creating good levels in roguelike games are challenging, as they need to be:
+- **diverse**, like in random(-like) approaches (BSP, agent based generation), but...
+- **controllable and high quality**, like in evolutionary or quality-diversity based approaches, but...
+- also **fast to generate**, like in constructive approaches (grammar based generation), but...
+- diverse (again), and so on.
-In project and then engineering thesis, I will implement hybrid procedural generation algorithm, that will fit needs for roguelike games - fast generation and great diversity.
+In project and then engineering thesis, I will implement hybrid procedural generation algorithm, that will fit those needs by combining MAP-Elites tree creation with constructive (but with constrained randomness) dungeon generation from those trees.
-Additionally, generated dungeons will be evaluated based on they quality, diversity and solvability.
-Conclusions will be presented at the end of the semester and then explored further in my engineering thesis.
+Additionally, generated dungeons will be evaluated based on they quality, diversity and solvability and conclusions will be presented at the end of the semester and then explored further in my engineering thesis.

 ## MVP
 Dungeon as group of rooms connected by corridors, with enemies (standing or moving in the line and back) needed to be